Terms of Sales

 The Merchant will fulfill its obligation on the date or within the period indicated to the Customer when placing the Order on the Site.

-In the absence of any indication or agreement between the Merchant and the Buyer as to the date of delivery or execution, the Merchant must deliver the Product without justified delay and no later than thirty days after the conclusion of the Order.
+In the absence of any indication or agreement between the Merchant and the Buyer regarding the date of delivery or performance, the Merchant shall deliver the Product without justified delay and at the latest thirty days after the conclusion of the Order.

-In this respect, the Buyer is informed that once the Product has been entrusted to the carrier, the Merchant has no control over the processing times of the Order by the carrier.
+In this respect, the Buyer is informed that once the Product has been handed over to the carrier, the Merchant has no control over the processing times of the Order by the carrier.

-Consequently, in the event of a delay in delivery attributable to the carrier, the Buyer cannot hold the Merchant liable.
+Therefore, in the event of a delivery delay attributable to the carrier, the Buyer cannot hold the Merchant liable.

-The Merchant and the Buyer may also mutually agree on a date or deadline for execution different from those indicated on the Site.
+The Merchant and the Buyer may also mutually agree on a date or timeframe for execution different from those indicated on the Site.

-The Products are delivered to the delivery address indicated by the Buyer at the time of validation of his Order.
-No change of delivery address may be made after validation of the Order.
+The Products are delivered to the delivery address indicated by the Buyer at the time of order confirmation.
+No changes to the delivery address can be made after order confirmation.

-The information provided by the Buyer is binding: in the event of an error in the wording of their contact details or incomplete information, the Merchant cannot be held responsible for any inability to deliver the Product.
+The information provided by the Buyer is binding: in the event of an error in the wording of his contact details or incomplete information, the Merchant cannot be held responsible for the impossibility in which he may be unable to deliver the Product.

-Any costs and delivery methods may vary depending on the Products ordered (their weight, dimensions, nature) as well as the choices made when placing the Order (choice of a carrier or a specific delivery offer).
+Any applicable fees and delivery methods may vary depending on the Products ordered (their weight, dimensions, nature) as well as the choices made during the Order (choice of a carrier or a specific delivery offer).

-This information is summarized at the time of confirmation of the Order.
+This information is summarized at the time of order confirmation.

-The Merchant will make the Order available to the Customer in Store on the date indicated when the Order is validated.
+The Merchant will hold the Order for the Customer to make available in the Store on the date indicated when the Order was validated.

-In order to collect his Order, the Customer must present to the Merchant:
+In order to collect their order, the customer must present the following to the merchant:

 - an identity document;

-Before leaving the Store, the Customer will then carry out the usual checks to ensure that the Products comply with those which were the subject of the Order.
+Before leaving the Store, the Customer will then carry out the usual checks to ensure that the Products conform to those which were the subject of the Order.

-In the event of an error, the Customer will notify the Merchant before leaving the Store; the Merchant will then provide the Customer with an Order that matches the one placed on the Site.
+In case of error, the Customer will notify the Merchant before leaving the Shop; the Merchant will then give him an Order conforming to the one placed on the Site.

 11.4.
 Transfer of ownership

-The transfer of ownership of the Product, subject of the Order, only occurs upon unconditional receipt of the Product by the Buyer.
+Ownership of the Product, which is the subject of the Order, is transferred only upon the Buyer's unconditional acceptance of the Product.

-The risk of loss or damage to the Products is transferred to the Buyer upon receipt of the Product without reservation.
+The risk of loss or damage to the Products is transferred to the Buyer upon unconditional acceptance of the Product.

-The Buyer undertakes to receive the Products delivered to him.
+The Buyer agrees to accept delivery of the Products.
 In the event of missing or damaged Products upon delivery, the Buyer must:

-- where possible, immediately issue reservations in store (as indicated in Article 11.3 ), or on the delivery note provided by the carrier, or by immediately calling the carrier's customer service in the presence of the delivery person;
+- where possible, make reservations immediately in store (as indicated in article 11.3 ), or on the delivery slip provided by the carrier, or by immediately calling the carrier's customer service in the presence of the delivery person;

-- in all cases, report it to the Merchant by contacting them using the contact details given at the start of these T&Cs.
+- in all cases, report it to the Merchant by contacting them using the contact details provided at the beginning of these Terms and Conditions.

 12. Resolution

-- The Customer must first order the Merchant, by registered letter with acknowledgment of receipt or in writing on another durable medium, to fulfill its obligation.
+- The Customer must first instruct the Merchant, by registered letter with acknowledgment of receipt or by a written document on another durable medium, to fulfill his obligation.

 - The Customer must allow the Merchant a reasonable additional period of 7 to 10 working days to comply.

-- If the Merchant has not complied within an additional period of 3 working days from receipt of the first letter, the Customer may inform the Merchant, by registered letter with acknowledgement of receipt or by email, that he is cancelling the Order.
+- If the Merchant has not complied within an additional period of 3 working days from the receipt of the first letter, the Customer may inform the Merchant, by registered letter with acknowledgment of receipt or by email, that he/she is cancelling the Order.

-The Order will then be considered resolved upon receipt by the Merchant of the letter or document informing them of this.
+The Order will then be considered resolved upon receipt by the Merchant of the letter or written document informing him thereof.

-This clause will not apply, however, if, in the meantime, the Merchant has performed.
+This clause will not apply, however, if the Merchant has performed in the meantime.

-The Customer may also immediately terminate the Order if the Merchant refuses to deliver it.
+The Customer may also immediately cancel the Order if the Merchant refuses to deliver it.

-In any event, when the Order is resolved under the conditions set out in this article, the Merchant will reimburse the Customer for all sums paid, at the latest within fourteen days following the date on which the Order was resolved by the Customer.
+In any event, when the Order is cancelled under the conditions set out in this article, the Merchant will reimburse the Customer for all sums paid, at the latest within fourteen days following the date on which the Order was cancelled by the Customer.

 12.2.
 At the initiative of the Merchant

-These General Conditions of Sale may be terminated automatically, at the initiative of the Merchant, without prior intervention by the judge, in the following cases:
+These General Terms and Conditions of Sale may be terminated automatically, at the initiative of the Merchant, without prior intervention by a judge, in the following cases:

-- non-payment of the price of an Order (refusal by the Customer or rejection of their means of payment by their banking establishment);
+- non-payment of the price of an Order (refusal by the Customer or rejection of their payment method by their bank);

-- lack of Client quality as defined in the article “Object and Scope of Application”.
+- Customer quality defect as defined in the article "Purpose and Scope".

-Termination may be requested solely due to non-performance by the debtor Party or its breach of an obligation not to do something, without there being any need for formal notice to be served on the creditor Party.
+Termination may be requested solely due to non-performance by the Debtor Party or its failure to comply with an obligation not to do something, without the need for formal notice to be given by the Creditor Party.

-Except in the cases provided for in this article, the termination of the contract may in any event be requested in court.
+Apart from the cases provided for in this article, the termination of the contract may in any event be sought in court.

 13. Right of withdrawal